The Show Must Go Online!

 Our musicians were overwhelmingly enthusiastic and willing to try a new way of working.
 They shared their knowledge about platforms, applications and equipment.
 Some have been successfully live-streaming concerts for years from fully equipped home studios, others were less experienced, but all were keen to get started and continue connecting with their Live Music Now audiences.

 With expert input, we have developed new safeguarding procedures and specific practical guidelines, so we can produce music sessions online for people living with dementia, and for children with specific additional needs and disabilities.
-Over the coming weeks and months, our musicians will continue their work through online interactive sessions with our venues and with families at home and also produce new publicly accessible music videos, all designed carefully for care homes, children with additional needs and people that are socially isolated.
+Our musicians have continued their work through online interactive sessions with our venues and with families at home and are also produce new publicly accessible music videos, all designed carefully for care homes, children with additional needs and people that are socially isolated.

 Live interactive sessions in care homes